States are vying for money to start ‘hydrogen hubs.’ What are they? - NewsBreak

 “There’s a lot of money out there,” Drupp said.
 “The gas industry sees the writing on the wall and sees this as an opportunity to prolong their industry.”

 The post States are vying for money to start ‘hydrogen hubs.’
-What are they? appeared first on Arkansas Advocate .
+What are they? appeared first on Virginia Mercury .

 Comments / 0